SoftwareAG/c8y-docs/content/microservice-sdk/java-bundle/developing-microservice.md

 @EnableHealthIndicator | Provides a standard health endpoint used by the platform to monitor the microservice availability
 @EnableMicroserviceSecurity | Provides a standard security mechanism, verifying user and roles against the platform
 @EnableMicroserviceSubscription | Responsible for subscribing microservices to the platform, updating metadata and listening to tenant subscription change events
-@EnableMicroservicePlatformInternalApi | Injects the platform API services into spring context for a microservice to use
+@EnableMicroservicePlatformInternalApi | Injects the platform API services into Spring context for a microservice to use
 @EnableTenantOptionSettings | Provides microservice configuration within tenant options and allows overriding default properties from files

 ### Context support